 An enhanced check will check spent and unspent convictions, cautions, reprimands, final warning, and any other information that the police have and deem relevant to disclose.

-Additional checks are also undertaken by Ofsted as part of the application process including with social services.
+Additional checks are also undertaken by Ofsted as part of the application process.

-Inspect and ensure compliance with statutory requirements
+Inspect and ensure compliance with statutory requirements.